-Officer: the City Manager, the City Attorney, the water attorney, the municipal judge, the prosecuting attorney, the directors of the administrative departments of the City.
+Officer: the City Manager, the City Attorney, the municipal judge, the prosecuting attorney, the directors of the administrative departments of the City.

 Official act or action: any legislative, administrative or quasi-judicial act of the City Council, an Officer, commission, authority, board or employee of the City.